grebnetiew/wiimcyt/README.md

 I am assuming you have WiiMC set up.
 The wiimc.org search proxy is down, so you must roll your own.
 I recommend a server, but this can be your PC as well.

+First, you need to download the file `youtube.go` from above to your server.
+Then, you need to download the compiler for `go`, the language this program is written in.
+It's available at http://golang.org/

-You will need the server's IP address.
+You will then need the server's IP address.
-By default the proxy serves on port 8089, but you can change this in the code.
+By default the program serves on port 8089, but you can change this in the code.
 Open `online_media.xml` (on the wii sd card, `apps/wiimc`) and replace the url for Youtube - Search with